 These guidelines serve as a practical policy tool to increase women’s economic empowerment in African countries through increased ...

-When considering how to advance local procurement from a particular region or country, it is important to develop a baseline.
-A baseline should include a clear understanding of the current and potential demand for goods and services from the extractive industry companies that are operating, as well as the current capabilities of local businesses to meet this demand.
-Local business capacity includes not only offering a good or service but the ability to provide this product in the volume and to the quality specifications and standards required by the extractive industry company.
+Policy makers hoping to increase local procurement would do well to set targets, and an action plan for meeting them.
+Targets should be based on a clear understanding of the current and potential demand for goods and services from the extractive companies that are operating in the country, as well as the current capabilities of local businesses to meet this demand.
+Local business capacity is evaluated by the ability to offer goods or services in the volume and to the quality specifications and standards required by extractive industry companies.

-Activities that can be useful to assess the current situation include:
+Activities that can be useful in assessing current levels of demand and local capacity include:

-- One-on-one consultations with extractive industry companies and local businesses to determine the current and potential demand and supply.
-These consultations could be facilitated by a Chamber of Mines or Chamber of Commerce if businesses participate actively in these institutions.
+- One-on-one consultations with extractive industry companies and local businesses to determine current levels of demand and supply.
+These consultations may be facilitated by a chamber of mines or a chamber of commerce where local businesses actively participate in such institutions.

-- Multi-stakeholder dialogues to verify and discuss where opportunities exist currently and in the future.
+- Multi-stakeholder dialogues to verify and discuss where opportunities exist, now and in the future.

-Assessing the local reality allows the government to identify which goods and services can be realistically and/or strategically targeted for supplying to an extractive industry project.
-One important consideration is the feasibility of a supplying opportunity: is a good or service something that will be relatively easy to source locally, or one that is complex and much more difficult to source competitively?
+Assessing the local reality helps policy makers identify which goods and services to realistically and/or strategically target for supplying to an extractive industry project.
+One important consideration is feasibility: will a particular good or service be relatively easy to source locally, or will it require time and support to be available on competitive terms?

-Value-creation for the local economy is another important consideration: which goods and services will create the most benefits in terms of employment, learning opportunities, in-country value addition, horizontal linkages, etc.?
-The IPIECA guide contains useful figures (such as figure 2 below) to visualize, how potential goods and services can line up along these dimensions, including a study on local procurement on oil and gas in Uganda.
+Value creation for the local economy is another important consideration: which goods and services will generate the most benefits in terms of employment, learning opportunities, in-country value addition, horizontal linkages, and so on?
+The IPIECA guide features useful visualizations (such as figure 2) of how potential goods and services can line up along these dimensions, including a study on local procurement for oil and gas in Uganda.